numpy/numpy-surveys/SURVMETH670-presentation.md

 <br>

-#### Slide 8.
-Translations
+#### Translations

-In order to reach out to the wider NumPy community, we would like to make the survey available in the following languages: Spanish, Portuguese, Russian, Hindi, Chinese and other languages.
+Our goal is to write the survey instrument with global audiences in mind and avoid North American -centric concepts or terminology.
+Furthermore, we will make the survey available in the following languages: English, Spanish, Portuguese, Russian, Hindi, Chinese, and Japanese.
 Responses in English for the open questions will be encouraged for easy survey processing.

 <br>

-#### Slide 9.
-Survey Results
+#### Survey Results

 The aggregated data and analysis results will be released under CC0-1.0 for anyone to use and learn from.